vo0doO/appscript-db/README.md

-Project status: Orphaned as of 11/8/2014
+##Project status: Orphaned as of 11/8/2014

-- Details-
+###Project Details
-Library to use Google Spreadsheets as a relationship database
+Library to use Google Sheets as a relationship database.

+Project abandoned due to concerns about performance and ease of querying.

+Project spurred idea to use Google Sheets as JSON datastore instead.